Special Programs for Congregations

 Creation Care Churches In the News

-NEW Gaithersburg Church Gets Educational Wildlife Habitat (Good Shepherd Lutheran Church, Gaithersburg, MD), April 17, 2013.
+Gaithersburg Church Gets Educational Wildlife Habitat (Good Shepherd Lutheran Church, Gaithersburg, MD), April 17, 2013.

-NEW "Welcoming Winged Guests" (Gloria Dei Lutheran, Duluth MN) in The Lutheran
+"Welcoming Winged Guests" (Gloria Dei Lutheran, Duluth MN) in The Lutheran

-NEW "Environmentalists Tout Church's Energy Efficiency" (First English Lutheran, Columbus OH)
+"Environmentalists Tout Church's Energy Efficiency" (First English Lutheran, Columbus OH)

 It probably seemed like it would never happen.
 Emanuel Lutheran Church in Pleasantville, NY was exploring installing photovoltaic solar panels on its roof.
 The price--$190,000--seemed exorbitant.
 However, the congregation's Environmental Stewardship Committee didn’t let go of the idea.
 [Read More].